Fabio3rs/llvmup/README.md

 ### 4. Activate LLVM for VSCode (Linux)

 To update your VSCode workspace settings with the selected LLVM configuration, run:
 ```bash
 ./activate_llvm_vscode.sh llvmorg-20.1.0
 ```

-This script will merge the LLVM configuration settings into your `.vscode/settings.json` file, ensuring that:
-- CMake uses the LLVM toolchain (`cmake.additionalCompilerSearchDirs` and updated `PATH`).
-- Clangd is pointed to the correct executable and include directories (`clangd.path` and `clangd.fallbackFlags`).

-After running the script, reload your VSCode workspace for the changes to take effect.
+This merges LLVM configuration settings into your `.vscode/settings.json` file.
+Reload your VSCode workspace for changes to take effect.

 ### 5. Windows Usage